 Well, Ford CEO was over in China recently, did some tours of their auto plants and stuff, and came back.

-I think this was in the telegraph, and the Ford CEO basically said we can't compete with China, that they're already so far ahead of us in making cars that we just haven't figured it out yet.
+And the Ford CEO basically said we can't compete with China, that they're already so far ahead of us in making cars that we just haven't figured it out yet.

 Are you hearing that?

-And when he watched what China can do to build a car, and he watched that China actually has more more high-tech features in their car, he didn't know how far China had come.
+And when he watched what China can do to build a car, and he watched that China actually has more high-tech features in their car, he didn't know how far China had come.

-So who knows if that's uh real.
+So who knows if that's real?

-So they have to do it quietly since they're so pro-health care for everybody.
+So they have to do it quietly since they're so pro-healthcare for everybody.

 So they are quite aware that there's a spending problem with that category.